Mind-Inc/MCP-Beckn/CONTRIBUTING.md

 ## How Can I Contribute?

+### Good First Issues

+Looking to make your first contribution?
+Here are some beginner-friendly issues to get started:

+- **Documentation Improvements**: Enhance our guides and examples
+- **Test Coverage**: Add test cases for edge scenarios
+- **NLU Enhancements**: Improve the intent extraction logic
+- **Domain Support**: Add support for additional Beckn domains
+- **UI Development**: Create a simple dashboard for visualizing requests/responses

+These issues are great for newcomers and don't require deep knowledge of all system components.

 ### Reporting Bugs

 - Check if the bug has already been reported in the [issue tracker](https://github.com/yourusername/mcp-beckn/issues)